-As of July 1, 2023, Ontario's net international migration hit a new record high, up 56% from the previous year.1 Nonpermanent residents with work and study permits accounted for the largest share of these migration flows.
-Between January and September 2023, more than 280,000 study permits were granted to international students in Ontario,2 up by 30% from the same period a year before.
-Like other centres, Hamilton attracted more of these newcomers, many of whom rented upon arrival.
+As of July 1, 2023, Ontario's net international migration hit a new record high, up 56% from the previous year.
+Non-permanent residents with work and study permits accounted

 Additionally, Hamilton continued to see growth in the millennial cohort (people born from the early 1980s to the early 2000s).
 From January to September 2023, the population of adults aged 25 to 44 increased by 5.1% (Figure 1).
 According to the 2021 Census, they represented close to 40% of renter households in Hamilton.
 This cohort had significant growth in full-time employment in 2023, which eased their transition to renting.